6 Best Ham substitutes

 Okay – that’s you all sorted with suitable substitutes for ham.

-We certainly have given careful thought to what you could use as an alternative.
 And remember if you’re looking to replace ham in a recipe, you’ll need to consider what role the ham was playing in the recipe and choose a suitable replacement that provides similar benefits.